CTXz/Video-Glitch-Array/PixelSlasher/README.md

 ### Soldering

 When soldering, I recommend to begin with the resistors first, as those are the smallest components.
 Then proceed with the female headers and transistors.
-The solder in the LM393 chips, and last but not least, the switches and the slide pots.
+Then solder in the LM393 chips, and last but not least, the switches and the slide pots.

 Soldering the transistors leads can be a little difficult due to the density of the pins.
 It's highly recommended to have soldering braid/wick at your hand.
 In future revisions it is planned to increase the size of the transistor footprints.